irsbugs/cmrt/Guidelines for data entry.md

 The above Organisations would have a relationship with an individual(s).
 Normally the MP or their staff.

 The above "Organisations" would currently have "Employee of" relationships with these "Inividuals": Anne Webster, Lisa Chesters and Martha Hayett.
-When these people change (via elections) then the Organisation ramains, and these individuals job title is prefixed with "Former:".
+When these people change (via elections) then the Organisation ramains, and these individuals job title of *MP* becomes *Former MP*.
 Hopefully the newly elected representative supports CMRT so they are added as an individual to their respective organisation.

 Also there may be, say, a secretary working for one of these "Member of Parliament" organisations, and they are the CMRT point of contact.
 The secretary, whose name and email details are known, becomes an "Individual"/"Employee of" their "Member of Parliament" organisation in the CMRT database.
 Otherwise the secretary would be in a relationship as "Employee of" "Parliament House".
 This may be true with regards to where their salary comes from, but there could be 10 secretaries in the CMRT database and they wouldn't be in a relationship with their respective "Member of Parliament" organisation.

 In the case of Letters of Support, then these will all come from organisations.
 The link to the Letter of Support that CMRT received is stored in the Organisation not the individual.
 E.g. the Letter of Support comes from the *Member of Parliament for Mallee* orgnisation and their letter writer at the time was *Anne Webster*.

-**Schools**
+### Schools

 Of the six schools in the Letter of Support list, their e-mail addresses end with *.vic.gov.au*.
 This suggests to me that they should all be under "Orgnisation -> Government-State".
 There is a word before the *.vic.gov.au* but I suspect this just indicates which mail server the school uses.
 E.g. "education", "edumail", "highview" and "olivet". i.e. They use a governemnt supplied server or have their own mail server.